 SI.
-No. Chapter, Section or Heading Description of Service Rate (per cent.) of Central Tax Rate (per cent.) of Integrated Tax 15 Heading 9971 (Financial and related services) (ii) Transfer of the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other valuable consideration.
-Same rate of central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods (iii) Any transfer of right in goods or of undivided share in goods without the transfer of title thereof.
+No. Chapter, Section or Heading Description of Service Rate (per cent.) of Central Tax Rate (per cent.) of Integrated Tax 15 HEADING 9971 (Financial and related services) (ii) Transfer of the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other valuable consideration.
+Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods (iii) Any transfer of right in goods or of undivided share in goods without the transfer of title thereof.
+Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods 17 HEADING 9973 (Leasing or rental services, with or without operator) (iii) Transfer of the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other valuable consideration.
+Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods (iv) Any transfer of right in goods or of undivided share in goods without the transfer of title thereof.
 Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods

-17 Heading 9973 (Leasing or rental services, with or without operator) (iii) Transfer of the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other valuable consideration.
-Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods (iv) Any transfer of right in goods or of undivided share in goods without the transfer of title thereof.
-Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods (vi) Leasing or rental services, with or without operator, other than (i), (ii), (iii), (iv) and (v) above.
-Same rate of Central tax as applicable on supply of like goods involving transfer of title in goods Same rate of Integrated tax as applicable on supply of like goods involving transfer of title in goods
+(vi) Leasing or Same rate of Same rate of rental services, Central tax as Integrated tax with or without applicable on as applicable on operator, other supply of like supply of like than (i), (ii), (iii), goods involving goods involving (iv) and (v) transfer of title transfer of title above. in goods in goods

-(xvii) The only exception to the above table is leasing of motor vehicle which was purchased by the Lessor prior to July 1, 2017, leased before July 1, 2017 and no ITC of central excise, VAT or any other taxes on such motor vehicle was availed by him.
-If all these conditions are fulfilled then the lessor is liable to pay GST only on 65% of the GST applicable on such motor vehicle. - Refer Notification No.37/2017- Central Tax (Rate) dated October 13, 2017.
+Note: The only exception to the above Table is leasing of motor vehicle which was purchased by the Lessor prior to July 1, 2017, leased before July 1, 2017 and no ITC of central excise, VAT or any other taxes on such motor vehicle was availed by him.
+If all these conditions are fulfilled then the lessor is liable to pay only 65 per cent of the GST applicable on such motor vehicle. - [Refer Notification No. 37/ 2017- Central Tax (Rate), dated 13-Oct-2017].